ArcticMC/Scenarios/descriptions.md

 ### Balance (L)
 > After mining 8 diamonds, it will be harder to mine more diamonds.
 After mining 48 gold, it will be harder to mine more gold.

+### Balance+ (L)
+> Players are allowed to mine a total of 8 diamonds and 48 gold.
+Whenever you kill a player, you can mine 2 more diamonds and 8 more gold.

 ### Bald Chicken (L)
 > Chickens do not drop feathers in this scenario, instead skeletons will drop 10-20 arrows upon their death.